tomkat-cr/genericsuite-basecamp/docs/Frontend-Development/GenericSuite-AI/index.md

 - **Inclusion of Essential Files:** `.env.example` for environment variables setup, `Makefile` to short-cut frequent operations, `webpack.config.js` and `config-overrides.js` to run the App locally with `Webpack` or `react-app-rewired`, `scripts` with development and production scripts, and `CHANGELOG.md` for tracking changes across versions.

-The perfect companion for this frontend solution is the [backend version of The GenericSuite AI](https://github.com/tomkat-cr/genericsuite-be-ai).
+The perfect companion for this frontend solution is the [backend version of The GenericSuite AI](../../Backend-Development/GenericSuite-AI/index.md).

-GenericSuite AI (frontend version) is based on [The GenericSuite](https://github.com/tomkat-cr/genericsuite-fe).
+GenericSuite AI (frontend version) is based on [The GenericSuite for ReactJS (frontend version)](../GenericSuite-Core/index.md).

 ## Pre-requisites